Setup your Amazon S3 Bucket Permissions to Protect videos you use in the video player element

 5. Then click on "Add Bucket Policy"

 6. A new window will come up.
-Download the bucket policy from here
+Use the policy below making sure to copy/paste exactly

 7. In the .txt file linked to above, after you replace the YOURBUCKETNAME with your bucket name, and yourdomain.com with your domain name (make sure you keep the * after the / in both cases.
 Once you make those changes, then paste in the entire contents of that text file into the bucket policy window.
 Then press the enter key once, and you'll see the grayed out button "save" become clickable, and you should be able to save the bucket policy at that time.